 Get a Proteus demo and find out more today:

-1. What is Project Cost and Performance Management?
+1. What is Project Cost and Project Performance Management?

 Project cost and performance management is the systematic process of planning, tracking, and controlling project costs and performance.
 The goal is to ensure that a project is completed within its budget and schedule, and that it meets or exceeds the expectations of its stakeholders.
 This includes regular monitoring and reporting of progress, as well as taking corrective action if necessary.
 Project cost and performance management is an important part of any project, large or small.
 It also helps to identify any potential problems early on, so that they can be addressed before they cause major delays or cost overruns.

-Project cost and performance management includes the following activities:
+Project cost and project performance management includes the following activities:

 – Planning: Developing a project budget and schedule